mitre/hipcheck/site/content/docs/guide/analyses.md

   may consider changing the configuration to a different duration, or disabling the analysis entirely.

-### Affiliation
+## Affiliation

 * Configuration name: `analysis.attacks.commit.affiliation`
 * Data source: Git (commit author identities)

-Affiliation analysis tries to identify when commit authors or committers may be affiliated or unaffiliated with some list of countries or organizations.
+Affiliation analysis tries to identify when commit authors or committers may be affiliated or unaffiliated with some list of organizations.
-This determination is based on the email address associated with authors or committers on each Git commit, compared against a configured list of web hosts associated with organizations or countries of concern.
+This determination is based on the email address associated with authors or committers on each Git commit, compared against a configured list of web hosts associated with organizations of concern.

 The construction of the list is based on an "orgs file," whose path is provided in the configuration of this form of analysis.
 This orgs file defines two